daviddias/awesome-hacking-locations/README.md

 #### Velocité Cafe

-> Awesome bike shop that has really good sandwitches and coffee (plus you get a discount if you arrive on a bike)
+> Awesome bike shop that has really good sandwiches and coffee (plus you get a discount if you arrive on a bike).

 Webpage: http://velocitecafe.com